Uhm-J/PRS/README.md

 sbatch 04_PRSice.sh
 ```

-Make sure to change the parameters in the `PRSice.sh` file.
+*Note:* Make sure to change the parameters in the `PRSice.sh` file.

 ## Workflow of Snakefile